-The small wedge is cut and has the velcro attached and is designed to be used with any normal holster, this works for most people.
-The large option is available for those who are larger and need to tip the gun into their stomach more.
+The short, angled wedge has the velcro attached and is designed to be used with any normal holster, this works for most people.

-If you have the Sidecar style of holster you'll need to order the Sidecar specific foam block; this is not the selection to do that.
+If you have the Sidecar style of holster you'll need to order the Sidecar-specific foam block wedge.